esheldon/fitsio/README.md

     # all rows of column 'x'
     >>> data = fits[1]['x'][:]

-    # Read a few columns, more efficient than single read for each.
+    # Read a few columns at once.
+This is more efficient than separate read for
+    # each column
     >>> data = fits[1]['x','y'][:]

     # General column and row subsets.
     >>> data = fits[1][columns][rows]

     # Note dvarr shows type varray[10] and svar shows type vstring[8].
 These
     # are variable length columns and the number specified is the maximum size.